projectcalico/calico/docs/DigitalOcean.md

 Before selecting "Create Droplet", you will need to specify the User Data.
 Paste the **cloud-config** from the Getting Started section into the text field that appears after selecting the User Data checkbox.

 Repeat the instance creation steps until you have 3 Calico hosts (or however many hosts you chose as the size).
-Use the same cloud-config as the User Data for each VM.
+Use the same cloud-config as the User Data for each host.

 ## Installing calicoctl on each node
+SSH into each Calico host you created using the IP addresses found in the Droplets section of the Web Console.
 On each node, there should be a script file called "install_calico" in the home directory.
 Run the script on each node to set up Calico:
 ```
 ./install_calico
 ```